JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

     when it changes).

 [^calc-effect-duality]: We could say that a `Calc` is just an `Effect`
     whose action is to recompute & store its value.
 Or is it the other way around?
-Maybe an `Effect` is just a `Calc` whose value is always `undefined`.
-    Both are valid ways of looking at it, but in our implementation the latter is actually true.
+Maybe an `Effect` is just a `Calc` whose value is always `undefined`.<br><br>Both are valid ways of looking at it, and in our implementation, in fact both are true.
+An `Effect` *is* just a `Calc`.
+And a `Calc` is just a "reactor" whose effect is to recompute and store its value.

 [^atoms-dont-have-inputs]: Since `Atom`s don't depend on anything, no
     other `Atom` could possibly change.